oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 > :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
 >
 > :warning: This code sample may fail to compile using Intel® oneAPI DPC++/C++
-> Compiler 2024.2 on Ubuntu 22 and RHEL 8 due to a known bug which will be fixed
+> Compiler 2024.2 due to a known bug which will be fixed in the 2024.2.1 patch.
-> in the 2024.2 patch.
-Users who wish to compile this code sample on one of
+> Users who wish to compile this code sample must make sure to have the 2024.2.1
-> these OSes must make sure to have the 2024.2 patch of the oneAPI compiler
+> patch of the oneAPI compiler installed.
-> installed.

 ## Key Implementation Details